junxit/us-congress-bills-114/metadata.md

 - 2015-10-08 — Senate amendment agreed to: Amendment SA 2711 agreed to in Senate by Unanimous Consent.
 - 2015-10-08 — Senate amendment proposed (on the floor): Amendment SA 2711 proposed by Senator McConnell for Senator Booker.(consideration: CR S7281; text: CR S7281)
 - 2015-10-08 — Senate amendment submitted
+- 2015-10-13 — Message on Senate action sent to the House.
+- 2015-10-13 — Referred to the House Committee on House Administration.